-Here’s how to get power of attorney over an aging parent:
+Here’s how to get a power of attorney for an elderly parent:

-- Speak with your parents to ensure they’re aware they are giving you power of attorney and all it entails
+- Speak with your parent to ensure they’re aware they are giving you power of attorney and all it entails

 - Have them sign a written authorization that states all the provisions of power of attorney

 - Maintain this power of attorney until one or both parties wants to revoke it (be advised that POA’s can be irrevocable, so speak with an elder law attorney to decide which one is right for your particular situation).

 Since power of attorney is a legal responsibility, it’s not one you want to take lightly.

 In this article, we’ll walk you through everything you need to know about obtaining power of attorney, which rights it gives you, and when it may end.

 What Does Having Power Of Attorney Mean?

 More than likely, you’ve heard of the term power of attorney, but you might not be sure what it means.
 Allow us to explain.